QuarkChain/L2Bridge/backend/README.md

 # Execute a one-time task to sync the proof of order 6 and withdraw all claimed funds before it (include 6).
 yarn sync 6
 ```
+### Tips
+- To control gas costs, you can use MAX_FEE_PER_GAS_L1 (for L1), MAX_FEE_PER_GAS_AB (for Arbitrum), or GAS_PRICE_OP (for Optimism) to limit the gas price for transactions other than taking orders (a.k.a claim).
+If the real-time gas price is higher, the transactions will be pending for later confirmation.   **Warning:** this may lead to the risk of order expiration.
+- To get a better chance to win the claim bid, you can use the max priority fee or gas price multiplier configuration to boost the gas price used for the claim transaction:
+    - For Arbitrum as the destination chain, use MAX_PRIORITY_FEE_AB_CLAIM to specify the max priority fee (tip) in Gwei
+    - For Optimism as the destination chain, use GAS_PRICE_MULTIPLIER_OP_CLAIM which will multiply the real-time gas price.